Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces: The moduli spaces of surfaces

 We learnt the above results from the work of Degtyarev--Finashin \cite{Degtyarev-Finashin}, but have adapted the results and proofs in the form that is most convenient to us.
 Using the above lemma one can extend $q_\xi$ uniquely to a function on the first $\bZ/2$- or $\bZ/4$-homology of $S_{n, b+1}$, and the lemma shows that $q_\xi$ is a quadratic refinement of the intersection form.

 We wish to compute the action of the unoriented mapping class group $\Gamma(S_{n, b+1})$ on the sets $\Pin^\pm(S_{n, b+1}; \delta)$.
-Recall that the unoriented mapping class group is generated by Dehn twists and crosscap slides \cite{Lickorish}.
-By the following lemma, it will be enough to consider just Dehn twists.
+Recall that the unoriented mapping class group is generated by Dehn twists and crosscap slides \cite[Theorem 2]{Lickorish}, and the following lemma describes the action of a crosscap slide on homology.

-\begin{lem} Crosscap slides act trivially on $\Pin^\pm(S_{n, b+1};\delta)$. \end{lem} \begin{proof} Crosscap slides act trivially on the integral homology of $S_{n, b+1}$.
-If $\tau$ is such a diffeomorphism then